dkovacs24/ReviOS_faq/README.md

 ---

-## There are some visual bugs with ReviOS 11
+## There are some visual bugs on the taskbar in ReviOS 11

 These bugs came from Windows 11, hope they will be fixed in next Microsoft update releases.